About Dr. Ordaz

 I have also been a 7th grade science teacher, providing me with insight into the unique demands and perspectives of educators.

-In my free time, I enjoy biking, swimming, hiking, and going to baseball games with my husband and daughter.
+In my free time, I enjoy biking, swimming, hiking, and going to baseball games with my husband and daughters.